FAQs

 What is AAT™?

-AAT™ is a 6 step treatment process that addresses the 3 parts of your brain (Triune Brain) that are responsible for maintaining your chronic state of being.
+AAT™ is a 6 step treatment process designed around the science of trauma and resultant chronic codnitions.
+AAT™ addresses the 3 parts of your brain that are responsible for maintaining your chronic condition.
 You can learn and perform all 6 steps using our simple to follow home program or you can be treated by your AAT™ trained medical professional.

 So my own medical practitioner (PT, PTA, OT, OTA, MD, DO, Chiropractor, Acupuncturist, Personal Trainer) can learn AAT™ and use it on me?

 Absolutely!
 In fact it may be best for you to be treated by someone that you already know and trust and someone that knows you as well.
-He or she can learn Phase One of AAT™ this weekend by utilizing our on-line training AAT™ training program for professionals. .
+He or she can begin by learning Level One of AAT™ this weekend by utilizing our on-line training AAT™ training program for professionals.

 What if my medical practitioner does not want to learn AAT™ or what if I cannot afford to see him or her?

 No problem.
-YOU can actually learn the entire AAT™ program and use it at home.
-Five of the 6 steps are self-applied.
-You will need someone to help you with only one of the six steps.
+YOU can actually learn the entire AAT™ program and use it right from home.
+Five of the 6 steps of AAT™ are self-applied.
+You will only need someone to help you with one of the six steps.

 AAT™ sounds complicated to learn for a non-medical professional?